oxwhirl/smacv2/README.md

 ### Why do SMAC maps not work in SMACv2?

 For now, SMAC is not backwards compatible with old SMAC maps, although we will implement this if there is enough demand.

+# Questions/Comments

+If you have any questions or suggestions either raise an issue in this repo or email [Ben Ellis](mailto:benellis@robots.ox.ac.uk) and we will try our best to answer your query.